On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 As in the previous subsection, we denote by $R^+$ and $R^-$ the union of the stabilizers of hyperplanes of plus and minus sign, respectively.
 It is well known that $G=R^+\cup R^-$ (cf. \cite{Dye}).
 We will see in Lemma \ref{symplectic_even_|A|_at_least_2} that, also in this case, $\P_{\text{inv}}(G,x)$ is bounded away from $1$ for every $x\in G$.
-We can prove Theorem \ref{main_theorem_bounded_away_zero}.
+We can prove Theorem \ref{main_theorem_bounded_away_zero} in this case.